 Do I really NEED to caption my project?

-Many countries have laws stipulating the requirement to caption for accessibility, and there are strict standards for producing the text.
+Many countries have or are developing laws about the requirement to caption for accessibility, and there are standards for producing the text.
 Check your local legislation and telecommunications regulations.
-YouTube auto captions are NOT sufficient.
+YouTube auto captions are NOT sufficient to meet accessibility requirements.

 Send me your subtitle or caption file.
 I’ll have a look at no charge and advise you how I can make it flawless.